lttng/lttng-scope/ttt/README.md

 TTT Test Traces Collection
 ==========================

 *TTT* (originally *tracecompass-test-traces*) is a set of CTF test traces for use in Trace Compass, LTTng Scope, and related projects.

-To build the package and install it in your local Maven repo, simply isssue
+To build the package and install it in your local Maven repo, simply
+issue:

     mvn clean install